Affiliate links on Android Authority may earn us a commission. Learn more.

 What is Turo?

-Turo is a peer-to-peer car sharing company.
-Formerly known as RelayRides, Turo allows car owners to make extra cash by renting out their vehicles, while providing a convenient and quick way to rent a car to those in need of transportation.
+Turo is a peer-to-peer car-sharing company.
+Formerly known as RelayRides, Turo allows car owners to make extra cash by renting out their vehicles while providing a convenient and quick way to rent a car to those needing transportation.

 Signing up for Turo